-- Student will confirm that the district has posted the transcript as "received" by emailing email@example.com.
+- Confirm that the district has posted the transcript as "received" by emailing firstname.lastname@example.org.
 (Any submissions prior to confirmation will be canceled)

 - Once confirmed, visit the Online Submission Page.
-After reading the directions on completing a form with Adobe, scroll to Counseling/Evaluation/Graduation Forms and answer the question regarding counseling
+After reading the directions on completing a form with Adobe, scroll to Counseling/Evaluation/Graduation Forms and respond to the prompt

-- Fill out the questionnaire and be sure to use a valid email address as all correspondence regarding the submission will be sent to the email provided here.
+- Fill out the form and be sure to use a valid email address as all correspondence regarding the submission will be sent to the email provided here.

 - Along with the request form, please attach the unofficial copies of the transcripts that you are having evaluated (this will help the district evaluators process your request faster when it comes up in the queue.